sptr11/notmymail/README.md

 "I keep getting emails I never asked for!
 I need a way to make them stop!"

-We've all been there - signed up for one website and suddenly getting bombarded with notifications we didn't agree to.
+We've all been there - someone entered wrong email ID, your email ID, during their signup and you start getting bombarded with notifications.
 It's beyond frustrating!

 NotMyMail provides a simple opt-out link empowering users to reclaim their inboxes.
 No more being held hostage to unintended emails.